mackeee-orange/Hermetica/README.md

 # See Before Wiki (Flask Best Practices)

 Why we apply broken change?
-Because, before repo source code is slightly trivial, and we believe this change will not cause negative impact to ohters.
+Because, before repo source code is slightly trivial, and we believe this change will not cause any negative impact to others.

 To create scaffold tools for flask will cause good affect the world rather than remain trivial code.
 But there are no warries.
-Flask-best-Practices contents (wiki docs) remain here (for japanese).
+Flask-best-Practices contents (wiki docs) remain here (but only for japanese).

 https://github.com/yoshiya0503/Hermetica/wiki